 The other day, I found myself giving advice on character turning points and changes of heart.
 A client of mine had a manuscript where the characters were being swayed this way and that by a controversial force in the story.
 A protagonist would end up on one side of an issue, and a few scenes later, they would have second thoughts and flip-flop.
 Unfortunately, this gets the reader all confused.

-Now, I’m all about flip-flops on my feet, but not so much with my characters.
-When a protagonist or another POV character quickly changes opinions, I want to go through the process of that change with them.
+Now, I’m all about flip-flops on my feet, but not so much when you’re creating complex characters.
+When there are character turning points in your story, I want to go through the process of that change with them.

 Let Your Reader Into Character Turning Points

-If a reader is not attached to the character as your character makes decisions and changes opinion, a disconnect will emerge.
+If a reader is not attached but still has to ride along through these character turning points, a disconnect will emerge.
 Your POV character will start to seem fickle, and their beliefs will start to seem arbitrary.
 When you’re writing a character, you want to imbue them with certain principles and convictions.
 One’s orientation about various issues is an integral part of who one is.

 Changes of heart are sometimes my favorite moments in a story.
 They’re a great opportunity to deepen character, introduce an element of surprise, or challenge the reader.
 The rub is, they have to exist on the page, and the reader needs to be guided through them.